About Mansfield Weather

 to create a 20 knot southerly smoke filled wind each afternoon at almost exactly the same time.

-Smoke from the 2006 Apline Fires.
+Smoke from the 2006 Alpine Fires.

 Winter brings relief from the heat, green to the hills and snow to Mt Buller.
-The best time of year !

 This is one of the rare times it snowed on us here, close to Mansfield township